For over 30 years, Bright Beginnings has helped thousands of children and their families experiencing homelessness achieve self-sufficiency.

 The Bright Beginnings staff is deeply committed to delivering a high-quality early childhood education to children while supporting their families with the services they need to obtain self-sufficiency.
-Our staff is highly skilled and able to address the complex needs of our children and families experiencing homelessness to meet those needs we hold high standards for our staff.
-Our teachers to hold a four-year degree in early childhood education or a similar focus of study, as well as experience working with young children in a classroom setting.
+Our staff is highly skilled and able to address the complex needs of our children and families experiencing homelessness.
+To meet those needs, we hold high standards for our staff.
+Our teachers are required to hold a four-year degree in early childhood education or a similar focus of study, as well as experience working with young children in a classroom setting.
 Our program staff hold advanced degrees in their area of service as well.

 We believe investing in our staff is important for the continued success of our young learners and, therefore, require all staff to participate in at least 80 hours of professional learning each year.

 Dr. Marla Dean, a passionate educator and community leader, is the current Executive Director of Bright Beginnings.
-Dr. Dean is committed to the success and development of children and families in underserved communities.
-Dr. Dean is a native Detroiter.
-Since 2007, she has lived in the Metropolitan Washington, D.C area.
-With nearly, 30 years in teaching and educational leadership in District of Columbia, Maryland, Michigan, and Virginia.
+Dr. Dean is committed to the success and development of children and families in under-served communities.

-Mrs. Tillman is responsible for ensuring high-quality education and child development programming and classroom design for the Center-Based Program for ages 6 weeks to five years old, and supervises instructional coaches and teacher staff.
-She works to set the educational approach of the program and ensures that the selected evidenced-based curriculum is implemented effectively across all program options.
-Mrs. Tillman earned a Masters of Arts in Community College from Trinity University and Bachelor of Science in Psychology from Morgan State University.
+Ms. Tillman is responsible for ensuring high-quality instruction and child development programming for the center-based program for ages 6 weeks to five years old, and she supervises the instructional coaches and teacher staff.
+She is responsible for setting the educational vision of the program and ensuring Bright Beginnings’ evidenced-based curriculum is implemented effectively across all program options.
+Ms. Tillman earned a Masters of Arts in Clinical Psychology from Trinity University and Bachelor of Science in Psychology from Morgan State University.

 Director of Development and External Affairs